 I’ve compiled a list of the most troublesome foods below and some basic reasons why you should avoid them:

-- Highly processed foods - Processed foods often contain hidden sugars and poor quality fats which can needlessly increase your calorie consumption and potentially lead to inflammation.
-Avoid foods which are heavily processed and contain ingredients which are difficult to pronounce.
+- Highly processed foods – Processed foods often contain hidden sugars and poor-quality fats which can needlessly increase your calorie consumption and potentially lead to inflammation (14).
+Avoid foods that are heavily processed and contain ingredients that are difficult to pronounce.

-- Refined carbohydrates - Refined carbohydrates tend to cause a more robust response in regards to your insulin levels which may lead to weight gain and insulin resistance over time.
-Avoid these types of carbs in favor of real, whole food versions.
+- Refined carbohydrates – Refined carbohydrates tend to cause a more robust response in regard to your insulin levels which may lead to weight gain and insulin resistance over time.
+Avoid these types of carbs in favor of real, whole-food versions.

-- Alcohol - Alcohol adds extra calories, puts extra strain on your liver and may increase your risk of certain breast cancers.
+- Alcohol – Alcohol adds extra calories, puts extra strain on your liver, and may increase your risk of certain breast cancers (15).
 Avoid alcohol if you are aiming for weight loss.

-- Caffeine - Caffeine may help you stay alert but it also may worsen vasomotor menopausal symptoms such as hot flashes.
+- Caffeine – Caffeine may help you stay alert but it also may worsen vasomotor menopausal symptoms such as hot flashes (16).
 Avoiding caffeine will also help your body tolerate stress and will help you sleep easier at night.